Placements in Foster Care

 This procedure applies to all placements of children in foster care including placements with independent fostering agencies.

 For placements of Looked After children with Connected Persons who are not approved foster carers at the start of the placement, see Practice Guidance for Connected Persons Procedure.

-See Decision to Look After and Care Planning for procedures relating to the initial decision to look after a child, and the drafting and approval of the Care Plan and other essential documentation.
+See Decision to Look After for procedures relating to the initial decision to look after a child, and the drafting and approval of the Care Plan and other essential documentation.